Carmine de Laurentiis: The mandolin's dark age and sudden rise

 In the period from the end of the Napoleonic Wars until 1880 the mandolin was a forgotten fad, although mandolin music was made and consumed in Italy.
 It was seen on the streets in the hands of street musicians, and emigrants took it with them when they left Italy.
 Pasquale Vinaccia developed a more advanced mandolin, louder and with steel strings, now known as the Neapolitan Mandolin.
 Pasquale's grand-nephew, Carlo Munier, took lessons on the mandolin from "Maestro" Laurentiis.

 Laurentiis wrote his 1874 mandolin method, Metodo per Mandolino. for an instrument that was labeled "entirely out of fashion."
 Six years later, the Golden Age of the Mandolin sprang seemingly out of nowhere, with performances at world exhibitions, new Italian virtuosos touring across Europe (especially Paris and Prague) and settling in the United States.
 Young women were buying up mandolins; music teachers needed methods to use in teaching the instruments.
-The virtuosos could write their own methods, but for those that didn't, methods like Laurentiis' were already available.
+The virtuosos could write their own methods, but for those that did not, methods like Laurentiis' were already available.